2015 Kansas City Chiefs season: Schedule

+Game summaries

 AFC Wild Card Playoffs: at (4) Houston Texans

 The Texans, who won the AFC South division with a 9–7 record, were completely crushed by the Chiefs.
 The Chiefs were the first team since the 2006 Bears to score a kick return touchdown on the opening play of the playoffs, when Knile Davis returned the opening kick 106 yards for a touchdown.
 After that, the game started to slow down, with both teams going three-and-out before a string of turnovers, Eric Berry's interception of Brian Hoyer, Brian Cushing's interception of Alex Smith two plays later, and a Hoyer fumble recovered by Dontari Poe on the ensuing drive.
 The Chiefs made a field goal on the drive, and although the team was able to get to the 2-yard line, a negative run by J. J. Watt and another interception by Hoyer ended the Texans' closest chance at scoring in the entire game.
 Although the Texans' defense forced a three-and-out, Hoyer threw his third interception to Marcus Peters on the second play of their drive.

 The win was Kansas City’s first playoff win since 1993, ironically in The Astrodome.
+This was also the Chiefs last shutout win until 2025.